diego-jimenezbadillo/RNG-code/README.md

 # RNG-code
-Code in C++ to compute proximity graphs, such as relative neighbourhood graphs and Beta Skeletons
+Code in C++ to compute proximity graphs, such as relative neighbourhood graphs, Gabriel graphs and Beta Skeletons